Pierre-Lannoy/wp-keys-master/readme.txt

 **Keys Master** supports a set of WP-CLI commands to:

-* manage WordPress application passwords (list, create and revoke) - see `wp help keys password` for details;
+* manage WordPress application passwords (list, create and revoke) - see `wp help apwd password` for details;
-* toggle on/off main settings - see `wp help keys settings` for details;
+* toggle on/off main settings - see `wp help apwd settings` for details;
-* modify operations mode - see `wp help keys mode` for details;
+* modify operations mode - see `wp help apwd mode` for details;
-* display passwords statistics - see `wp help keys analytics` for details.
+* display passwords statistics - see `wp help apwd analytics` for details.

 For a full help on WP-CLI commands in Keys Master, please [read this guide](https://github.com/Pierre-Lannoy/wp-keys-master/blob/master/WP-CLI.md).